wee-slack/wee-slack/README.md

 ```
 /slack upload [file_path]
 ```
+`file_path` can be a URL, in which case wee-slack will automatically download it and attach it as if it had been a local file.

 Run a Slack slash command.
 Simply prepend `/slack slash` to what you'd type in the official clients.:
 ```